 1. Loop type distribution system – In most cases a loop type distribution system is beneficial.
 Loop type compressed air systems allow the air to flow in any direction to get to the demand in the path of least resistance.
-Typically you can multiply the capacity of straight line piping by 1.5 for loop type compressed air distribution systems.
+Typically you can multiply the capacity of straight-line piping by 1.5 for loop type compressed air distribution systems.
 For example: If a 2” pipe is rated for 500 CFM at 125 PSI that same length of pipe in a loop system would be rated for 750 CFM at 125 PSI.

 2. Feed the loop type piping from a dry storage tank with at least one pipe size larger than the loop piping itself.
-Typically this is beneficial because, as mentioned above, a loop type system allows for 1.5 times the flow of a straight lined pipe.
-If you feed your loop with a straight line pipe of the same size, that straight lined pipe now becomes the bottleneck in the system.
+Typically this is beneficial because, as mentioned above, a loop type system allows for 1.5 times the flow of a straight-lined pipe.
+If you feed your loop with a straight line pipe of the same size, that straight-lined pipe now becomes the bottleneck in the system.
 This is explained by looking at the example above; if you feed a loop of 2” pipe that is rated for 750 CFM with a straight line pipe from the tank that is also 2”, that straight line pipe can only get 500 CFM to the loop.
 Therefore, you are not feeding your piping loop to its fullest capacity.
-If you feed the loop with 2.5” pipe that is rated for 750 CFM, then your loop can get the full 750 CFM of air that it is rated for and you have eliminated your bottleneck.
+If you feed the loop with a 2.5” pipe that is rated for 750 CFM, then your loop can get the full 750 CFM of air that it is rated for and you have eliminated your bottleneck.

 3. Eliminate quick couplings wherever possible.
-Quick couplings should only be used when quick disconnect of hand tools and/or paint gun is required.
-Any connection to a stationary machine should be done with hard pipe or a flexible connection with hose barbs; no quick couplings.
+Quick couplings should only be used when a quick disconnect of hand tools and/or paint gun is required.
+Any connection to a stationary machine should be done with a hard pipe or a flexible connection with hose barbs; no quick couplings.

 4. Limit the number of elbows.
-Try to keep piping straight and number of elbows, tees, and other fittings to an absolute minimum.
+Try to keep piping straight and the number of elbows, tees, and other fittings to an absolute minimum.
 An elbow offers the equivalent pressure drop of 2-10 feet of pipe, depending on the size and type of fitting.

 5. Is future expansion or adding additional demand a possibility?
-If so, it is much more cost effective to plan for than now as it would be much more expensive and disruptive to upgrade the piping at a later date than it would be to install a large size initially.
+If so, it is much more cost-effective to plan for than now as it would be much more expensive and disruptive to upgrade the piping at a later date than it would be to install a large size initially.

 6. Any leakage is unacceptable.
-Although there may not be any perfect system, an overnight leak down test should not exceed 10% of the starting pressure – leak free systems are typically much easier to arrive at with aluminum and copper piping compared to traditional threaded iron systems.
+Although there may not be any perfect system, an overnight leak-down test should not exceed 10% of the starting pressure – leak-free systems are typically much easier to arrive at with aluminum and copper piping compared to traditional threaded iron systems.

 7. Avoid low points in the system that do not have a drainage point.
-Low points can act as a “pee” trap which will restrict air flow if it is filling with contaminants
+Low points can act as a “pee” trap which will restrict airflow if it is filling with contaminants

-8. All drops should have main isolation ball valve that is reachable from ground level and a drip leg valve at the bottom for easy removal of contaminants that may have entered the system.
+8. All drops should have a main isolation ball valve that is reachable from ground level and a drip leg valve at the bottom for easy removal of contaminants that may have entered the system.

-9. Install isolation valves, tees, and plugs throughout the main piping system so potential future expansions and modifications are easier and more cost effective.
+9. Install isolation valves, tees, and plugs throughout the main piping system so potential future expansions and modifications are easier and more cost-effective.
 Note: With the teseo aluminum system this may not be necessary because of the ability to tie into the system at any point while under pressure.
-The teseo aluminum air piping system also allows you to branch off at any point without having to do labor intensive modifications to the header piping.
+The teseo aluminum air piping system also allows you to branch off at any point without having to do labor-intensive modifications to the header piping.
 Interested in Teseo?

 10. Pipe drops do not need to come off the top of the main header and the main header does not need to be pitched to a corner and have a drip leg installed.
 Traditionally, the above layout was used because people believed it would drain moisture out of the system and prevent this moisture from getting to the point of use.
-The only way this layout is truly effective though, is with significantly oversized compressed air piping to slow down the velocity of the air moving through the pipe.
+The only way this layout is truly effective though is with significantly oversized compressed air piping to slow down the velocity of the air moving through the pipe.
 As you can imagine when compressed air is running through the pipe at a rate of 20 feet per second the compressed air is going to carry most all contaminants, including water, to wherever it is going.
-Instead of investing in oversized piping to slow down the velocity of air, if moisture is that much of a concern, it is more cost effective to invest in redundant drying and filtration.
+Instead of investing in oversized piping to slow down the velocity of air, if moisture is that much of a concern, it is more cost-effective to invest in redundant drying and filtration.